undefined-academy/semana-1/github-profiles/manuelgm92/README.md

 | cp | to copy files |
 | mv | to move files |

-This is the ling of my github prfile: https://github.com/manuelgm92#hi-there--im-manuel-gonzalez-martinez-a-project-of-developer
+This is the link of my github prfile: https://github.com/manuelgm92#hi-there--im-manuel-gonzalez-martinez-a-project-of-developer

 <!--
 **manuelgm92/manuelgm92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.